 The Independent Commissioner Against Corruption (ICAC) was established to prevent, detect and investigate improper conduct in the Northern Territory Government, local councils and other related bodies.
+As of 1 June 2026, the Integrity and Ethics Commissioner Act established the Integrity and Ethics Commissioner (IEC) as an independent, broad based integrity officer for the Territory.
+This brings together the functions of the ICAC, Ombudsman, Information Commissioner and the Health and Community Services Complaints Commissioner under one independent office.

 Find out how and where to make a report.